This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 Clownfish have this marvelous combination of bright orange, black, and white.
 These colors make clownfish incredibly attractive to the eye.
 It is hard to ignore them!

 These fish are highly active and like to remain in the open; they don’t usually hide.
-Clownfish are easy to care for and can be a good match for beginners.
+Clownfish are easy to care (and can live pretty long) for and can be a good match for beginners.

 Some fish can amaze you with their colors; others, with their shape.
 And then, there are the tangs.
 These fish can dazzle you with their bright variety of colors and their oval-shaped body.

 Tangs can have one intense color or different marks and stripes.
 The possibilities with the color are limitless, ranging from bright yellows to deep intense blues.
 Apart from the colors, the oval-shaped body gives personality to the looks of this species.

 Tangs need a lot of space to live happily.
 In some cases, they need tanks of up to 100 gallons.
 I know this can be a bit too much, especially if you are just a beginner.
 Yet, the beauty of tangs is worth giving it a thought!